av1m/python-retweet/README.md

 We can directly launch it from a terminal (`python3 retweet.py`)

-Note that it is possible to use the `Logger` class to retrieve the results by mail/sms/file
+Note that it is possible to use the [`Logger`](include/logger.py) class to retrieve the results by mail/sms/file

+## TODO

+See the [Projects section](https://github.com/av1m/python-retweet/projects) on Github

 ## Author